edorax/grafx2/README.md

 For both options, you can specify prefix=something to choose the target directory root: For example prefix=/usr or prefix=./test-install

-### gp2x
+### macOS

-The gp2x build is very similar to the Linux one.
-TTF is always disabled because there is no X11 support on the gp2x.
-To compile a gp2x executable, type
-	make GP2XCROSS=1
-This will only work on an UNIXsystem (Linux or FreeBSD).
+* Install the XCode command line compiler with `xcode-select --install`
+* Install the rest of the dependencies with Homebrew
+* Compile with: `cd src; make`

 ### Windows

-It is also possible to compile from linux, with this command :
+It is possible to compile from linux, with this command :
 	make WIN32CROSS=1

-You will need the mingw cross-compiler, and all the librairies listed above.
+You will need the mingw cross-compiler, and all the libraries listed above.

 Here is a list of the resources used to build the Windows version: